minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Describe the connections between this product and other specific software components (name and version), including databases, operating systems, tools, libraries, and integrated commercial components.
 Identify the data items or messages coming into the system and going out and describe the purpose of each.
 Describe the services needed and the nature of communications.
 Refer to documents that describe detailed application programming interface protocols.
 Identify data that will be shared across software components.
 If the data sharing mechanism must be implemented in a specific way (for example, use of a global data area in a multitasking operating system), specify this as an implementation constraint.*

 - **Web Browser Compatibility:** The application is compatible with major web browsers such as Google Chrome, Mozilla Firefox, Safari, Microsoft Edges.
-- **Database Integration:** The application interfaces with a database system to store user account information, flashcard sets, user progress and other relevant data.
+- **Database Integration:** The application interfaces with a database system to store user account information, flashcard decks, user progress and other relevant data.

 ### 4.4.
 Communication Interfaces